Our values: Freedom, liberty, fundamental rights, basic rights, democracy

-Too many Americans are prevented from exercising their right to vote because of voter intimidation or suppression, or mistakes by election officials.
+Too many Americans are prevented from exercising their right to vote because of voter intimidation or suppression.
 Although voter intimidation is illegal under the federal Voting Rights Act, most violators are never punished.
 In addition, federal law does not prohibit willfully fraudulent voter suppression tactics and it does nothing to prevent or address mistakes.
 States can adopt a Voter Protection Act, which employs three avenues to ensure that every eligible voter can vote: First, impose heavy penalties for both voter intimidation and fraudulent suppression.
 Second, require every polling place to post a Voter’s Bill of Rights (as some states do).
-Third, reduce mistakes by creating an Election Day Manual of Procedures that sets out election rules, and make it available to both voters and officials at the polls.
+Third, create an Election Day Manual of Procedures that sets out election rules, and make it available to both voters and officials at the polls.

 Provide online or automatic registration